Sonara in 2026: Where Users Went After It Went Dark

 If you were a Sonara user, you lost three things.

 The loss of Sonara left a gap.
-Not because it was the best tool, but because it was familiar and cheap.
-That combination is hard to replace.
+Not because it was the best tool, but because it was the default hands-off option for people who did not want to click submit 400 times.
+That reflex is hard to replace, which is exactly why people end up here.

 What to Look for in a Sonara Replacement